Lupin Receives China Approval for Oseltamivir Phosphate Oral Suspension

 Marks Lupin's Debut in the Chinese Market

-MUMBAI, India and BEIJING, May 22, 2026 /PRNewswire/ -- Global pharma major Lupin Limited (Lupin) (BSE: 500257) (NSE: LUPIN) (REUTERS: LUPIN.BO) (BLOOMBERG: LPCIN) today announced that China's National Medical Products Administration has approved its Abbreviated New Drug Application for Oseltamivir Phosphate, in partnership with Yabao Pharmaceuticals, a leader in China's paediatric medicine market.
+MUMBAI, India and BEIJING and NAPLES, Fla., May 22, 2026 /PRNewswire/ -- Global pharmaceutical leader Lupin Limited (Lupin) (BSE: 500257) (NSE: LUPIN) (REUTERS: LUPIN.BO) (BLOOMBERG: LPCIN) today announced that China's National Medical Products Administration has approved its Abbreviated New Drug Application for Oseltamivir Phosphate, in partnership with Yabao Pharmaceuticals, a leader in China's pediatric medicine market.
 This marks Lupin's first product entry into China — a significant milestone in its global expansion.

 Oseltamivir Phosphate for oral suspension, 6 mg (base)/mL is indicated: